-My Glastonbury garden used to be a wonderland, filled with fresh herbs and all things edible (I’ve since moved on and have been somewhat nomadic, in various places, which brings with it other precious delights).
-I adore organic herbs in my daily cuisine, from right outside of my back door.
-However, in the UK, it is a little limited to what wants to grow in a temperate climate.
+I adore organic herbs in my daily cuisine.
+Preferably from right outside of my back door.
+However, here in the UK, what we can grow is limited to what wants to grow in a temperate climate.
 Some of my favourite spices like ginger, nutmeg, cardamom, kaffir lime and turmeric, all thrive best in subtropical countries.
-I always like to source the finest quality organic ones that I can get my hands on.
+In this case, I always like to source the finest quality organic ones that I can get my hands on.

-Fresh is usually the best for aroma and flavour, although dried can work well too – especially if you grind them down yourself with a pestle and mortar.
+Fresh is usually the best for aroma and balance of flavour.
+Dry herbs and spices, however, often bring an excellent intensity of flavour.
 Not only do quality ingredients deliver the best health benefits, but the flavours can infuse your cuisine with a heaven-sent aroma and taste.
 It can transform your normal meals into one of life’s most exquisite pleasures.

 A tantalizing medley of warming spices for a perfect Thai Coconut Curry